boysbytes/cbk-markdown-to-html/README.md

 ## Usage

-There are two simple ways to use this project:
+Two simple ways to use this project:

 - Run the source app locally (requires a React toolchain).
 - Use the files in `docs/` for static hosting (GitHub Pages, Netlify, or any static host).